Portal2Nowhere/AspectWiki/Aspects/Life.md

 #life

-[^1]: Something unpleasant that must be accepted because it cannot be changed. unpleasantness is a part of existence
+[^1]: Something unpleasant that must be accepted because it cannot be changed. unpleasantness is a part of living

 [^2]: Very warm to the touch.
 Marked or characterized by sincere kindness and affection.